 What are the main responsibilities of a buy-side M&A advisor?

 Buy-side M&A advisors identify and evaluate potential acquisition targets that align with the client's strategic objectives.
-They conduct market research to find companies that match specific criteria such as industry, size, geographic location, and financial performance.
+They conduct market research to identify companies that meet specific criteria, such as industry, size, geographic location, and financial performance.

-Strategic ties between buy-side advisors and target firms help improve M&A success rates through better deal execution.
-Advisors coordinate due diligence processes by assembling teams of specialists including lawyers, accountants, and industry experts.
+Strategic ties between buy-side advisors and target firms improve M&A success rates by enhancing deal execution.
+Advisors coordinate due diligence processes by assembling teams of specialists, including lawyers, accountants, and industry experts.

 They structure deal terms and negotiate purchase agreements on behalf of the acquiring company.
 This includes determining payment methods, representations and warranties, and post-closing conditions.